A unified diagrammatic approach to topological fixed point models: Toy examples for liquids

 \subsubsection{Bulk-to-boundary mapping}

 A 2-manifold with boundary might also be interpreted as a manifold with one puncture for every boundary circle.
 Imagine filling each such a puncture with a disk.
 On the combinatorial level, we can do this by adding one additional vertex corresponding to the centre of the disk, and one additional triangle for every boundary edge, spanned by this boundary edge and the central vertex.
 Consider the boundary-less network for the filled, and the network-with-boundary for the non-filled triangulation.
-They can be mapped onto each other by reinterpreting the triangle atoms for the additional triangles as the boundary edge atoms for the boundary edges.
-Such a reinterpretation can be formalized as the liquid mapping
+They can be mapped onto each other by reinterpreting the triangle tensors for the additional triangles as the boundary edge tensor for the boundary edges.
+Such a reinterpretation can be formalised as the liquid mapping

 If we apply this mapping to the move Eq.~\eqref{eq:boundary_pachner_move} of the boundary liquid, it turns directly into the 2-2 move in Eq.~\eqref{eq:pachner_moves} of the bulk liquid.
 This example shows two new features of liquid mappings.
-1) For a mapping from a substrate (or liquid) with different elements, we have to give one network for each element.
-2) If the substrate (or liquid) has different bindings, then each binding of the source liquid is mapped to a binding of the target liquid.
-In the present example, both the bulk and boundary binding are mapped to the bulk binding,
+1) For a mapping from a liquid with multiple tensor variables, we have to give one network for each tensor variable.
+2) If the liquid has different bond dimension variables, then each bond dimension variable of the source liquid is mapped to a bond dimension variable of the target liquid.
+In the present example, both the bulk and boundary bond dimension are mapped to the bulk bond dimension,

-In general, each binding of the source substrate can be associated with a collection of bindings of the target substrate, which can contain the same binding multiple times.
+In general, each bond dimension variable of the source liquid can be associated with a collection of bond dimension variable of the target liquid which can contain the same bond dimension variable multiple times, as we have seen in Eq.~\eqref{eq:stacking_mapping}.